dinde451/jarr.d1/Jarulfs_Guide.md

 Occurrence of prefix and suffix

 Most prefixes and suffixes can only exist on certain base items.
-This information can be found in chapter 3.3 and in summary in chapter 3.13.6.
+This information can be found in CHAPTER_LINK_quest-items and in summary in chapter 3.13.6.
 A quick look can rule out the possibility of an item like an emerald ring.
 As the base item is determined by the modified for difficulty mlvl, there should be no restrictions on what base item a